 If you purchased a flight with frequent flyer points that’s cancelled and your airline doesn’t compensate you, your insurer may also cover the cost of a flight equivalent to the retail price of your missed flight.
 Keep in mind this may vary depending on your insurer and policy.

-Depending on the policy and level of cover in your travel insurance policy, you may be covered for a variety of losses beyond cancellation cover including:
+Depending on the policy and level of cover in your travel insurance policy, you may be covered for a variety of losses beyond cancellation costs including:

 There’ll be policy limits for everything your policy covers, which will be outlined in your PDS.
 We highly recommend you understand your policy’s inclusions before you take out cover.